🦘 Expert Wildlife Guides · 2026

 50+

-Species Covered
+Species covered

 Why Seasonal Timing Matters for Wildlife Viewing

 Private tours amplify this advantage because timing is everything.
-Wild animals are most active at dawn and dusk—times when group tours rarely operate.
+Wild animals are most active at dawn and dusk — times when group tours rarely operate.
 With private guiding, we can start at 5:30am to catch kangaroos feeding, or extend into twilight to spot nocturnal wombats and possums.
 You're not locked into convenient-for-operators timeslots; you're scheduled for optimal animal activity.

 Australian Wildlife by Season